Alcoholism in Ireland: Historical context

-According to Professor Gina Hames, alcohol consumption in Ireland witnessed a dramatic upsurge in the 18th century among the working class living in urban slums in order to cope with their living conditions.
-Pubs became frequented by male working class patrons, concomitantly leading to their association with masculinity and class.
-Although the population of Ireland grew 50% in the 18th century, the consumption of whisky grew by 750%, the mass industrialization of whisky manufacturing and subsequent reduced prices of whisky exacerbated the problem.
+Alcohol consumption in Ireland witnessed a dramatic upsurge in the 18th century among the working class living in urban slums, who used alcohol to cope with their living conditions.
+Pubs became frequented by male working class patrons, leading to their association with masculinity and class.
+Although the population of Ireland grew 50% in the 18th century, the consumption of whiskey grew by 750%, with the mass industrialization of whisky manufacturing and subsequent reduced prices exacerbating the problem.